Sagelt/sagelt.github.io/_drafts/the-myth-of-civilization.md

 While religion as an arm of empire is certainly a common historical theme, to make it inescapable is to reduce the private choice of faith in to an act of conquest.
 If this was the way we viewed the world around us then every "outside" religion is an infiltrator bringing victory to some other entity.

 ## The Myth of Victory

+> In 1938 CE Norweigan forces take Uruk, becoming the greatest civilization.

 This may be both the most essential and the most pernicious myth of _Civ VI_ and the entire series: that among the people of the world across the long arc of history there is a winner and that winner is a nation-state.